 If you have any questions about this or any other of our events, please contact us on firstname.lastname@example.org or 07500 441505.

 We have a range of sponsorship opportunities available.
 Please contact Esther Dudley, Head of Events and Engagement for more information: email@example.com

 If you want to stay up to date with our events, news, and publications, you can sign up for our newsletters here.

-Shabby Amini, Board Member, Greenpeace and Former Executive Director of Fundraising and Creative, Comic Relief
+Shabby Amini, Non-Executive Director, Greenpeace and Former Executive Director of Fundraising and Creative, Comic Relief

 With extensive experience with communicating to consumer and business audiences in both the private and non-profit sectors, Shabby is passionate about making stories of complex poverty-alleviation programmes accessible to large audiences through the power of storytelling, compelling imagery, and simple messaging.
 Shabby's address will cover topics of social responsibility such as sustainability and inspiring support from the public.

 Jennifer Lipman, Associate Director, Lexington Communications

 Now that we as a country are moving towards a recovery phase of this pandemic, what are the next big challenges for university marketing and communications leaders, and how do we address them?